deeppavlov/dream-landing/README.md

 ## Next steps

+For saving text feedback to a database:
+ 1. Open up `components/FeedbackPopup.tsx`
+ 2. On line 9 change the variable `SPREADSHEET_API_URL` to the new endpoint that accepts the text feedback (the variable could also be renamed to make more sense)
+ 3. The POST request is made on line 15.
+Change the object there, to define the JSON data sent to the endpoint.

+For the new developer:
  1. Read through this documentation and the codebase
  2. Finish implementing the surveys feature
     1. Create the UI component, for the floating window in `components/`